yuvlero/nostrich-challenger/README.md

 ### NostrChallengeGenerator

 #### Methods:
-- `generateChallenge()`: Calls the auth server to return challenge data.
+- `generateChallenge()`: Calls the auth server to return challenge data, now including the platform domain if set.
 - `generateChallengeWithQR()`: Generates a challenge and includes a QR code data URL.
-- `listenForAuth(challengeId)`: Connects to WebSocket, subscribes to updates, and waits for the `login_success` message to trigger authentication success.
+- `listenForAuth(challengeId)`: Connects to WebSocket, subscribes to updates, and awaits a `login_success` message to trigger authentication success.

 ## Error Handling